 culture-expanded placental mesenchymal stem cells,

-without the stem cells.
+without the stem cells (hence, without other people’s DNA).
 Docere Clinics purchases exosomes

 from Kimera Labs www.kimeralabs.com